Prephouse/backend/README.md

 ### Startup

 1. Run Docker Desktop on your machine
-2. Run `docker-compose up` to start the local database session and local development server
+2. Run `docker compose up` to start the local database session and local development server
 3. Navigate to <http://localhost:3001> on your web browser

 > We have separate services for the PSQL database, the database migration and the Flask app.